Moses Mendez

-Moses Mendez, or Mendes, (1690? – 4 February 1758), was a British poet and playwright.
+Moses Mendez, or Mendes, (1690? – 4 February 1758) was a British poet and playwright.
 It has been suggested that he wrote the anonymous texts for Handel's dramatic English oratorios Solomon and Susanna.

 Life and career

 Moses Mendez was born to a Jewish family in London.
 The physician Fernando Mendes was his grandfather.
 After studies at the University of Oxford he followed his father's choice of career as a stockbroker and became prosperous.
-Mendez owned an estate called St Andrew’s at Old Buckenham in Norfolk.
-He wrote numerous poems and stage pieces, including the libretti for ballad operas including The Double Disappointment and The Chaplet, produced at leading London theatres Covent Garden and Drury Lane in the 1740s.
+Mendez owned an estate called St Andrew's at Old Buckenham in Norfolk.
+He wrote numerous poems and stage pieces, including the libretti for ballad operas, among them The Double Disappointment and the pastoral piece The Chaplet, produced at leading London theatres Covent Garden and Drury Lane in the 1740s.

 He also wrote the text for the 1750 ballad opera Robin Hood with music by Charles Burney.
 It has recently been suggested that Moses Mendez wrote the unattributed texts for Handel's oratorios Susanna and Solomon, both of which had their first performances in 1749.

 Mendez was a freemason, having joined the Premier Grand Lodge of England and helped organise their Grand Festival in 1738.

 Mendez is mentioned by the writer William Maginn (1794–1842) in his Miscellanies (published posthumously in 1885):